 And they're off! runDisney does small section starts so you can have your own firework start moment.
-Thankfully, you're full of beginning excitement because the first mile is just around the EPCOT parking and some backstage areas (that's the cast member-only areas).
+Thankfully, you're full of excitement because the first mile is just around the EPCOT parking and some backstage areas (that's the cast member-only areas).
 But around the mile marker, we saw our first characters — Merida, Pocahontas and Moana!
 With one line for all three princesses (meeting individually in a row), this line was long.
-Some people said they waited about forty minutes.
+Some people said they waited about 40 minutes.
 I decided to bypass this line due to the length and continued on.

 Speaking of photos, there are tons of PhotoPass photographers along the course to get you the ultimate action shot.
 If I saw them in time, I either tried to look very determined (and less like I just ran all the way around the world) or gave them a smile with arms stretched out.
-There are also the ones where I was clearly was focused on putting one foot in front of the other (you know, the running photos that definitely won't be posted on Facebook).
+There are also the ones where I was clearly focused on putting one foot in front of the other (you know, the running photos that definitely won't be posted on Facebook).
 The photos are some of the best parts because you can show everyone and say, "Yes, I did that!"
 I recommend purchasing Memory Maker to get unlimited photos from runDisney and the rest of your Disney World trip.

 Continuing on, Snow White and Rapunzel alternated in Germany before coming to our halfway point in The American Adventure Pavilion.
 This is also the one and only water station for the 5K (there are more available in the longer races).
 After Morocco, we actually ran through a backstage route behind France and then by International Gateway, rather than running straight through France and the United Kingdom.
-The course was slightly modified due to the construction in the front of EPCOT, so the brief detours helped get us the full 3.1 miles.
+The course was slightly modified due to the construction near the front of EPCOT, so the brief detours helped get us the full 3.1 miles.
 "Ratatouille" was randomly playing on a projector behind France before heading back in the park for our next character stop.

 Being that Cinderella was hosting the 5K, we had to stop to see her and Perla the mouse in France.
 Lots of the royal runners had dressed as Cindy so this location was popular but moved very fast.